geonetwork/doc/source/install-guide/installing-from-war-file.rst

 3. If started, Tomcat will automatically deploy the application.
 If not, start Tomcat to deploy.

 .. note:: You need to ensure Tomcat is configured with enough memory for GeoNetwork to launch.
-This can be be configured via the ``setenv`` script in Tomcat with the appropriate memory for the JAVA_OPTS property.
+This can be configured via the ``setenv`` script in Tomcat with the appropriate memory for the JAVA_OPTS property.